-In 2010, we served more than 1,000 customers in 49 states in the United States and seven Canadian provinces.
+In 2011, we served more than 1,000 customers in 49 states in the United States and seven Canadian provinces.
 Our customers include government, education, utility, healthcare and other institutional, industrial and commercial customers.
 Outside North America, we have constructed projects for U.S. naval bases in Europe, and also sell our off-grid PV systems.
-In 2008 and 2009, no single customer accounted for more than ten percent of our total revenue.
-During 2010, one customer, the U.S. Department of Energy, Savannah River Site, accounted for 11.5% of our total revenue and our largest 20 customers accounted for approximately 46% of our revenue.
-In 2010, approximately 87% of our revenue was derived from federal, state, provincial or local government entities, including public housing authorities and public universities.
-Our 20 largest customers in 2010, by revenue, in alphabetical order, were:
+During 2011, no single customer accounted for more than ten percent of total revenue and our largest 20 customers accounted for approximately 45% of our total revenue.
+Historically, including for 2010 and 2011, more than 80% of our revenue has been derived from federal, state, provincial or local government entities, including public housing authorities and public universities.
+Our 20 largest customers in 2011, by revenue, in alphabetical order, were:

-Austin Peay State University (Clarksville, Tennessee)
+Arizona State University (Tempe, Arizona)

+Boston Housing Authority (Boston, Massachusetts)

-British Columbia Housing Authority (Burnaby, British Columbia) City of Henderson (Henderson, Nevada) City of Yonkers (Yonkers, New York) Jackson-Madison County Schools (Jackson, Tennessee)
+British Columbia Housing Authority (Burnaby, British Columbia)

+City of Knoxville (Knoxville, Tennessee)

+City of Lowell (Lowell, Massachusetts)